A couple looking at a laptop together, potentially engaging in activities such as browsing or working online as a team.

 The Home Buyer’s Guide To ‘Coming Soon’ Listings

 As a home buyer, a “coming soon” listing comes with advantages and disadvantages.
-Below, we explore both sides for buyers.
-Plus, we will cover tips on how to buy a coming soon listing.
+Below, we explore both sides.
+Plus, we cover tips on how to buy a “coming soon” listing.

 • Potential of dual agency: Dual agency happens when a single real estate agent represents the buyer and the seller.
-As the buyer, dual agency makes it challenging for the agent to act in your best interests.
+While not all “coming soon” listings will result in dual agency, it is more common with this type of listing.
+Dual agency makes it challenging for the agent to act in your best interests as the buyer.

-• You could feel pressure to make an offer: If few people know about the home, you might feel pressure from the seller to make an offer with limited room for negotiation.
+• Pressure to make an offer: If few people know about the home, the seller might pressure you to make an offer with limited room for negotiation.

-• Enlist the help of a buyer’s agent: If you find an interesting coming soon listing, consider getting your own buyer’s agent involved.
-They can help you navigate the process with your best interests in mind.
+If you find an interesting “coming soon” listing, consider getting your own buyer’s agent involved.
+They’ll focus on your best interests, and they can help you navigate the process.

-• Make a good offer: With limited competition, a strong offer might create a smooth process.
-If you have a buyer’s agent, they can help you find the right offer.
+With limited competition, a strong offer might create a smooth process.
+If you have a buyer’s agent, they can help you write a compelling offer.

-• Get your finances in order: Buying a home is a significant expense.
+Buying a home is a significant expense.
 If you want to buy a “coming soon” home, you have more time to get your finances ready.
-Consider getting preapproved for a mortgage before making your offer.
+Consider getting initial approval for a mortgage before making your offer.

 Take the first step toward buying a house.